 Mariam felt that too often, only one narrative of Muslim women was portrayed within the national news headlines, and what’s more, this narrative and the conversation surrounding it are not only being lead by those who are white and male, but they exclude Muslim women themselves entirely.

 Where is the space for Muslim women to comment?
 To share their own thoughts, truths, opinions and realities?
 Feeling as though the voices of Muslim women were being pushed increasingly into the very fringes of the conversations of which they were the subject, Mariam set into action, and It’s Not About the Burqa began to take shape.
+Here, Mariam tells us what she’s learnt in the last year.

 We asked a handful of the inspirational writers who contributed to It’s Not About the Burqa, which three words or phrases come to mind when they are asked to describe a Muslim woman.
 Their answers?
 Opinionated.
 Outspoken.
 Empowered.
 Curious for knowledge.
 Kind.
 Having faith.
 Fierce.
 Fearless.
 Revolutionary.